Cars brands and logos that start with K

 Kenworth Logo

-Another global representative of the American automobile industry, founded by George T. Gerlinger in 1912 in Kirkland, Washington, USA, is the Kenworth company.
-Its production was focused on the production of medium and heavy class 8 trucks.
-Becoming a subsidiary of Paccar, which produces transit and school buses, Kenworth has significantly expanded the distribution area of its and its parent company’s products.
+Kenworth is another global representative of the American automobile industry, founded in 1912 by George T. Gerlinger in Kirkland, Washington, USA.
+Its production focused on producing medium and heavy-class 8 trucks.
+Becoming a subsidiary of Paccar, which produces transit and school buses, has significantly expanded the distribution area for Kenworth and its parent company’s products.
 Today, tractors, truck chassis, and dump trucks are manufactured in the United States, Canada, Australia, and Mexico.
 And Paccar has grown into a multinational corporation.

 KTM